Here’s the first comprehensive gameplay video of DoN The Nature Game!

 DoN (short for Drunk On Nectar) also features a living flora system where plants go through actual cycles of growth, pollination, reproduction and seed dispersal aided by their winged pollinator friends.

-I’m Venugopalan Sreedharan, an aspiring game dev from India and the sole developer of DoN.
+I’m Venugopalan Sreedharan, an aspiring game dev and the sole developer of DoN.
 I wanted to create a game that allows you to wander amidst nature as one of its splendidly subtle creatures – the insect pollinators, romanticized through action and strategy elements in a manner only possible through our beloved medium of gaming.
 I hope you and gamers across the world too will enjoy experiencing DoN!

 Please check out the official launch trailer above and stay tuned for regular updates on the development of DoN.
 In the coming posts I will discuss several gameplay aspects of DoN and reveal upcoming milestones.
 DoN is currently in Alpha and I would love to hear your feedback and suggestions so that we can make this game blossom to its ultimate potential.